django-guardian/django-guardian/docs/develop/overview.md

 ## Why was my issue/pull request closed?

 We usually put an explanation while we close issue or PR.
-It might be for various reasons, i.e., there was no reply for over a month after our last comment, there were no tests for the changes etc.
+It might be for various reasons
+(e.g., there was no reply for an extended period of time after the last comment, or the issue is a duplicate).

-## How to do a new release?
+## How to create a new release?

-To enroll a new release you should perform the following task:
+To create a new release, you should perform the following task:

 -   Ensure file `CHANGES` reflects all important changes.
 -   Ensure file `CHANGES` includes a new version identifier and current release date.